-To create scripts, you'll need a Shopify Plus plan, the Script Editor, a developer or access to a developer, or a Shopify Expert with Ruby experience.
+To create scripts, you need a Shopify Plus plan and the Script Editor.
+You also need knowledge of the Ruby programming language, or access to a developer or Shopify Expert who knows Ruby.

 Some script limitations exist to enhance security and to make sure that scripts can run no matter how many customers your store has at any given time.
 Keep the following restrictions in mind if you are developing scripts for your Shopify store.

 Shopify Scripts can be run in your online store only.
-They will not work with the Buy button or the Wholesale channel.
+They don't work with the Buy button or the Wholesale channel.

 Only one script per script type can be published at a time.
 For example, you can publish a line items script and a shipping rates script, but you can't publish two line items scripts at the same time.

 Line item scripts, shipping scripts, and payment scripts don't work with draft orders or the draft orders checkout.

 Shopify Scripts cannot access Shopify Liquid cart attributes.
 You can add these attributes to your cart pages to collect extra information from your customers, but you can't create a script that uses them.

 Regular expression matching is not supported.
 If you are creating a line item script, then you might be able to use one of the following methods as a workaround:

 You might need to update your Liquid theme to support your scripts and more importantly so that you don't confuse your customers.
 For example, not all themes show line item discounts in the cart.
 If this is your case, then you need to edit your theme to show the line items discounts in the cart.
 Learn more about the types of modifications that you can make to your Liquid themes.